 Shipments may decline as much as 30 percent in the year that began on April 1 from 650,000 metric tons a year earlier, said P.K.
 Hissaria, president of the Indian Guar Gum Manufacturers Association.
 Exports in the six months through September were about 100,000 tons and sales will accelerate from this month with the arrival of the new crop, he said.

 Falling exports may weigh on prices, which have slumped about 63 percent since reaching a record in March, lowering costs for oil and gas drilling services companies including Halliburton Co.
-(HAL) and Baker Hughes Inc. Lower prices will allow food companies easy access to a raw material that’s also used as an ingredient in food emulsifiers, additives and thickeners.
+(HAL:US) and Baker Hughes Inc. Lower prices will allow food companies easy access to a raw material that’s also used as an ingredient in food emulsifiers, additives and thickeners.

 “Low demand and high supply translates into lower prices,” said Charlie Blanchard, an analyst with Bloomberg New Energy Finance.

 Guar gum rallied more than nine-fold in one year to 95,920 rupees ($1,742) per 100 kilograms on the National Commodity & Derivatives Exchange Ltd. in Mumbai, forcing the commodity market regulator to suspend futures trading in March.
 The rally boosted costs for Halliburton, the world’s largest provider of hydraulic-fracturing services, Chief Executive Officer Dave Lesar said in a conference call with analysts on Oct.
 17.

 Halliburton and Baker Hughes (BHI:US) help companies drill and complete oil and gas wells using a pressure-pumping technique known as fracking, which blasts water mixed with sand and chemicals underground to free trapped hydrocarbons from shale formations.
 Guar is made into a thickening gel used to carry sand down a well and into the cracks created from fracturing.